ucnpbaweb/0217-Services-and-Security/README.md

 # 0217-Services-and-Security
 =================================

-In this repository you will find code examples for the Advanced Media Technology module.
+In this repository you will find code examples for the Services and Security module.

 ## How to
 1. Install git from [git-scm](http://git-scm.com/book/en/Getting-Started-Installing-Git)